Pet Circle

-What is irradiated pet food?
+What is irradiated pet food and why is it used?

 'Irradiated pet food' refers to pet food products that have been subjected to a sterilisation procedure by exposure to either electromagnetic radiation (most common - using Gamma irradiation or x-ray ionising radiation), or particle radiation (less common - using electron beam).